miladrayka/3s_application/README.md

 Add hydrogens to ligand and protein at pH=7.4 using PDB2PQR and Openbabel.

-Check the provided **tutorial** file for more information and example.
+Check the provided **Tutorial.pdf** file for more information and example.